esl/amoc/doc/amoc_coordinator.md

 This module allows to synchronize the users, and act on groups of them.

-The coordinator reacts to new users showing up in a system, according to `Coordination Plan`. `Coordination Plan` consists of `Coordination Items`, each of them is defined as one of the following: `{NumberOfUsers, CoordinationActions}`.
-When `Number Of Users` is set to `all`, then only `Coordination Actions` with the arities `/1, /2` are handled.
-When `Number Of Users` is set to a positive integer, then when then all `Coordination Actions` with the arities `/1, /2` and `/3` are handled.
-When new batch size `NumberOfUsers` of users calls `add` to the coordinator, then `Coordination Actions` following the `NumberOfUsers` in the `Coordination Plan` are triggered.
-When there is more then one `Coordination Items` matching the `NumberOfUsers` all are triggered, Each will be passed respective number of users, eg if the `Coordination Plan` is `[{2, Act1}, {3, Act2}]` then on 6th users calling `add`, `Act1` will be called with 2 users passed and `Act2` wil be called with 3 users passed.
+The coordinator reacts to new users showing up in a system, according to the `Coordination Plan`.
+The `Coordination Plan` consists of `Coordination Items`, and each of them is defined as one of the following: `{NumberOfUsers, CoordinationActions}`.
+When the `Number Of Users` is set to `all`, then only `Coordination Actions` with the arities `/1, /2` are handled.
+When the `Number Of Users` is set to a positive integer, all `Coordination Actions` with arities `/1, /2` and `/3` are handled.
+A new batch size is set in the `NumberOfUsers`.
+Each user in the batch calls the `add` function registering to the coordinator and triggering the `Coordination Plan`.
+If more then one of the `Coordination Items` matching the `NumberOfUsers` is triggered, each of them will be passed a respective number of users.
+For example if the `Coordination Plan` is `[{2, Act1}, {3, Act2}]` then on the 6th user calling `add`, `Act1` will be called with 2 users passed and `Act2` wil be called with 3 users passed.

 `Coordination Actions` may be one of the following:
  - `fun(Event) -> any()` - this type of action does not care about particular users, but only about the number of them;
  - `fun(Event, ListOfUsersData) -> any()` - this type of action gets `ListOfUsersData` which is a list of tuples `{Pid, Data}` with `Pid`s passed by users calling `amoc_coordinator:add/2` or `amoc_coordinator:add/3`;
 - `fun(Event, User1, User2) -> any()` - this type of action gets `distinct pairs` from the batch of users `User1` and `User2` which are tuples `{Pid, Data}` with `Pid`s passed by users calling `amoc_coordinator:add/2` or `amoc_coordinator:add/3`;

+`Coordination Actions` are executed in reversed order in relation to thair declaration in the `Coordination Plan`.

 `distinct pairs` - in the context, these are pairs from collection where:
  - when `{A, B}` is in the `distinct pairs` then `{B, A}` is not;